What is GRC Software?

 Why Modern Enterprises Need GRC Software

-Modern GRC solutions help organizations move from reactive compliance management toward proactive, resilience-driven governance operations by centralizing governance intelligence and automating operational workflows.
+Modern GRC tools help organizations move from reactive compliance management towards proactive, resilience-driven governance operations.

 Operational Resilience

-Supports business continuity, crisis management, incident response, dependency mapping, and resilience testing.
+Maintains business continuity during disruptions, incidents, or operational failures.
+Includes business continuity management, crisis management, incident response, dependency mapping, and resilience testing.

 Internal Audit Management

-Streamlines audit planning, control testing, findings management, corrective actions, and reporting.
+Improves reporting efficiency, streamlines evidence collection, and strengthens audit readiness.
+Covers audit planning, control testing, findings management, corrective actions, and audit reporting.

 Key Governance Challenges Organizations Face